BensonNgu/Template/src/license-guides/ChooseGoodLicense.md

 - Suitable for projects that prioritize simplicity and minimal legal restrictions.
 - A simpler version of the BSD 3-Clause License (below).

+**Example Scenario**: Your university research team wants industry to adopt your code freely.

 ---

 ### 5. **BSD 3-Clause License ("Revised" or "New")**